-Be Safe ~ Be Respectful ~ Be responsible
+Be Safe ~ Be Respectful ~ Be Responsible

-- 1. Be at your bus stop at least 5 minutes before the bus arrives.
+- Be at your bus stop at least 5 minutes before the bus arrives.
 Everyone needs to stand in line (hands and feet to yourself) and wait for the bus driver to open their door before approaching the bus.
 (The bus will stop back at least 12 ft from the nearest student).
 13 CCR 1238 - 2.
 Once you are seated you are to REMAIN in the same seat.
 Let the driver know if you are feeling sick or being annoyed by another student.
 The driver can then assist you in changing your seating.
-(Never change seat while the bus is in motion).

-- 3. Be responsible for your safety and the safety of others.
+(Never change seat while the bus is in motion). - 3.
+Be responsible for your safety and the safety of others.
 Keep all parts of your body and all belongings inside the windows and out of the isles at all times.
 If you have a large bag or instrument it can go under the bus.
-PLEASE LET DRIVER KNOW BEFORE LOADING OR UNLOADING ITEMS UNDER BUS.
+PLEASE LET THE DRIVER KNOW BEFORE LOADING OR UNLOADING ITEMS UNDER BUS.
 (This area is a Danger zone). - 4.
 Face the front while seated.
 IF YOUR BUS IS EQUIPPED WITH SEAT BELTS PLEASE BUCKLE UP (click it or ticket) 13 CCR 1224 - 5.
 If it does not belong to you: LEAVE IT ALONE. - 6.
 NO BULLYING This will be an automatic loss of bus privileges for 5 days (next referral will be automatic 10 days) - 7.
 PROFANITY, WHISTLING, YELLING, SCUFFLING, THROWING or any other DISRUPTIVE behavior is not permitted. - 8.
-FOOD, DRINKS, GUM AND CANDY are not to be eaten or drank on the bus. (water bottles only) - 9.
+FOOD, DRINKS, GUM AND CANDY are not to be eaten or drank on the bus.
+Water in plastic bottles are allowed. - 9.
 If you cause physical damage to a bus you will be held financially responsible. - 10.
 GLASS ITEMS such as bottles/flower vases are not permitted on the bus. - 11.
 ANIMALS: alive or dead (including bugs) are not permitted on the bus.
 13 CCR 1216 - 12.
-RADIOS, PHONES and VIDEO GAMES are permitted on the bus but are to remain in the student's possession.
-(When using ear devices please only use in 1 ear.
-You need to be able to hear the driver if spoken to). - 13.
-NO CAMERAS are to be used on the bus including phone cameras. - 14.
-ALL BELONGINGS ARE TO REMAIN IN BACKPACKS OR BAGS AT ALL TIMES (ex: balls, blankets, pillows, lunches). - 15.
-PERSONAL GROOMING IS TO BE DONE BEFORE YOU ENTER THE BUS. - 16.
-RAILROAD CROSSINGS: No talking at all Railroad crossings while the bus is stopped (silent bus).
-22452 VC - 17.
-RED LIGHT CROSSINGS: Any student that needs to cross the road the bus is stopped on WILL be red light crossed with the bus driver's assistance.
-Never go behind the bus to cross the street.
-22112 (d) (1) VC - 18.
-Permission to leave or board the bus at any location other than your normal stop is to be cleared with the principal or designee.
-WRITTEN PERMISSION must be presented to the driver (transportation will be denied if not cleared through the office). - 19.
-Show respect to self and others, including all adults.
-Remember the driver has the final authority on the bus, a power granted by the California Highway Patrol in order to ensure the safety of all. - 20.
-CALIFORNIA ADMINISTRATIVE CODE Title 5 CCR Section 14103: - "Students transported in a school bus shall be under the authority of and responsible directly to the driver of the bus.
-Continued disorderly conduct or refusal to submit to the authority of the driver shall be sufficient reason for a student to be denied transportation".
+RADIOS, PHONES and VIDEO GAMES are permitted on the bus but are to remain in the student's possession (When using ear devices please only use in one ear.
+You need to be able to hear the driver).
+The driver has the authority to ask all students to turn off or put devices away if they are being disruptive, taking pictures, not using an ear piece or watching/sharing inappropriate items such as Twitter, TikTok videos or anything else that a driver feels is inappropriate. - 13 NO CAMERAS are to be used on the bus, including phone cameras.
+Students are not allowed to take pictures or video of other students. - 14.ALL BELONGINGS ARE TO REMAIN IN BACKPACKS OR BAGS AT ALL TIMES (ex: balls, blankets, pillows, lunches). - 15.
+PERSONAL GROOMING IS TO BE DONE BEFORE YOU ENTER THE BUS. - 16.RAILROAD CROSSINGS: No talking at all Railroad crossings while the bus is stopped (silent bus).
+22452 VC